niran/larpcoin-toolkit/README.md

 ## Objectives

 The core objective of any larpcoin is to get as many people to play as possible.
 But beware, gamemaster: a larpcoin with growth as its only objective will never be fun enough to grow!
 The gamemaster's job is to start a game worth growing, and to make sure the players who join are well-equipped to make the game their own.
+When your work is done, the hope is that your players get as much joy from being promoted to gamemaster as you get from being promoted to player.

-Great games benefit their players.
+Remember: great games benefit their players.
 The best games benefit the world around the game.

 ## Gameplay